andrewchambers/c/README.md

 # A small, fast C compiler suite.

 NOTE - This project is not being actively developed.
-Please direct yourself to https://github.com/michaelforney/cc which is a spiritual successor which is much more complete.
+Please direct yourself to https://github.com/michaelforney/cc which is a successor which is more complete.
+I direct my own fixes to that project instead now.

 [![Join the chat at https://gitter.im/andrewchambers/c](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/andrewchambers/c?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)